Vice TV: Shift to news and documentaries

-On February 24, 2019, the channel launched Vice Live, a two-hour live show airing Mondays through Thursdays at 9PM.
+On February 24, 2019, the channel launched Vice Live, a two-hour live show airing Mondays through Thursdays at 9 p.m.
 The series was meant to anchor Viceland's primetime lineup and act as a replacement for Desus & Mero after that show's hosts moved to Showtime.
 Shortly after debuting, Vice Live was trimmed down to an hour and, due to low ratings, was eventually cancelled after its April 11, 2019 episode.